amatosesg/webpack-starter/README.md

 This is a project to create apps with webpack.

 ### Notes:
-src are empty and in default mode.
+1. 'src' are empty and in default mode.
 Feel free to change the architecture structure.
 If you rename any existent component remember to check webpack configs.

-Remember to install node_modules:
+2. Remember to install node_modules:
 ```
 npm install
 ```
-To build, you have 2 options.
+3. To build, you have 2 options.
 For production:
 ```
 npm run build